 - Completed first-hand archives work for Shorter University

 - Hosted dinner & game night for Open Door Home

 - Volunteered with Jesus in the Park (food distribution event)

 - Put on a Fall Festival that raised funds for St. Jude’s

 - Headed up a food drive for the local Baptist Center food pantry

 - Completed a river clean up with local non-profit

 The Learning Community Experience at Shorter University allows first year students the opportunity to complete part of the core classes and explore an area related to personal interests.

 Learning Community participation is optional, however, we find that the majority of freshmen choose this enhanced experience.
 Make your LC selection when you register for Hawk Orientation.
 Already registered, but want to enroll in an LC now?
-Stop by the FYE table at Hawk Orientation to register your choices.
+Stop by the SES table at Hawk Orientation to register your choices.